LogoLogo

 However, since, the SDGs are focused on what should be achieved rather than what should be avoided, an impact analysis based on SDGs only will be skewed towards the positive side.

-SDGs do not capture net impact
+SDGs are not designed to capture net impact

 UN SDG metrics in the Upright API